LoyolaChicagoBooks/cder/source/events.rst

    This UML sequence diagram shows the full event-based interaction cycle in response to a press of the increment button.
-Stick arrow heads represent events, while filled arrow heads represent method invocations.
+Stick arrow heads represent events, while solid arrow heads represent method invocations.

 *What happens if the user presses two buttons at the same time?* The